 Check out this very cool cross reference to Breaking Bad from the very last episode of Season 1:

 After the disaster Daredevil movie with Ben Affleck in the lead, Marvel decided to give Matt Murdock another chance to get it right via a Netflix Original Series.
 The first trailer was just released and by the looks of it, they’re going to deliver on their promise to make Daredevil the cool, dark and brutal superhero he is once again.

 All episodes of Daredevil will be available worldwide via Netflix on April 10th.

 FOX still had the rights for the Fantastic Four in their pocket and with the current string of superhero movies breaking one record after the other, they figured “hey why don’t we remake the whole damn thing after the disaster we did in 2007?”

 Well, here’s the first trailer and I must say, it doesn’t look half as bad as I expected.
 Mainly to do that they used the score of Broadchurch in the trailer.
 But still, it could be much worse.
 Check out the trailer below.

 FOX has no solid reputation with superhero movies but I’m willing to give them the benefit of the doubt.
 Wolverine was a disaster, yet X-Men: Days Of Future Past was a solid picture!

 So here’s to a decent first trailer, you have my attention.
 Don’t lose it.

 On February 22nd, 2015 the annual Oscars will be handed out to all those nominated.
 Let’s start our round up of the nominees with one of the least popular, yet my absolute favorite category of the Academy Awards… Music – Best Original Score.

-The Grand Budapest Hotel – Alexandre Desplat
+The Nominees: The Grand Budapest Hotel – Alexandre Desplat